William Menzie Webb, 1879-1912: Combining Daring Vision and Courageous Action

 He remained at home for two years pursuing his studies, and in January 1854, when he was fifteen years of age, he applied and gained admission to the Mico institution, which was then under the leadership of Julius Oliver Beardslee, an American abolitionist who contributed to the introduction of the Disciples of Christ Church in Jamaica.

-For three years, Mr. Webb pursued his studies at the Mico.
-One of his outstanding teachers was William Whitehorne, who succeeded Beardslee as principal of Mico.
+Over three years, Mr. Webb pursued his studies at the Mico.
+One of his outstanding teachers was William Whitehorne, who succeeded Beardslee as principal of the institution.
 Webb left Mico with a first-class certificate when he was only eighteen.
-At the invitation of Rev. Benjamin Millard, then Baptist Minister of St. Ann's Bay, he took charge of the St Ann’s Bay Baptist Day School.
+Then, at the invitation of Rev. Benjamin Millard, then Baptist Minister of St. Ann’s Bay, Webb took charge of the St Ann’s Bay Baptist Day School.
 Some of his students were young men and young women older than their teacher.
 They soon discovered that the teacher, although young, knew how to command respect, maintain discipline, and teach his pupils.

 Over his four years at Calabar, Webb excelled in his studies and developed proficiency in Hebrew, Greek, Latin, Theology and English Literature.
 East had the highest regard for Webb and looked forward to his future ministry with enthusiasm and optimism.